Color-superconducting quarkyonic matter: Color-Superconducting Quarkyonic matter

 \subsection{General formulation of the model}

 Similarly to normal QY matter, in CSQY matter nucleons occupy the momentum states in the shell of width $\delta_a$ above the quark Fermi momentum.
-In what follows, $k_a$ denotes the maximum momentum of nucleons.
-The latter is assumed to be the same for neutrons and protons.
-For simplicity, we also ignore its medium dependence.
+In principle, this width should be self-consistently determined by relating it to the number of quark states above the Fermi sphere, as has been done in the regime of isospin QCD~\cite{Ivanytskyi:2025cnn}.
+However, this requires accounting for the quark substructure of nucleons manifested by the dynamically generated medium-dependence of their mass.
+For the sake of simplicity, in this work we omit this step and, following Ref.~\cite{McLerran:2018hbz}, parametrize the width of the nucleon shell as a piecewise power function of their highest momentum $k_a$, i.e.,